 A collection is a static copy of an index.
 It is a non-queryable representation of a set of vectors and metadata.
 You can create a collection from an index, and you can create a new index from a collection.
 This new index can differ from the original source index: the new index can have a different number of pods, a different pod type, or a different similarity metric.

-gcp-starter environment do not support collections.
+Serverless and starter indexes do not support collections.

 Creating a collection from your index is useful when performing tasks like the following: